Tell us about yourself.

 I have been a member of the Editorial Board of UN today, previously UN Special, for the last five years.
-I was appointed Editor-in-Chief in February 2021 – a great honor for me – but at the same representing a big challenge as I want to drive the magazine to excellence, in terms of content and format, so that it becomes an attractive communication channel for its broad readership.
+I was appointed Editor-in-Chief in February 2021 – a great honour for me – but at the same time representing a big challenge as I want to drive the magazine to excellence, in terms of content and format, so that it becomes an attractive communication channel for its broad readership.
 My main challenge is to keep the magazine focused on issues that are of interest for staff as it isn’t meant to duplicate what one could find in official publications or websites.

 What’s your vision about UN Today in terms of news?

 As its name indicates, UN Today is here to tackle current issues that are of interest for staff both in relation to their working conditions and also to the work and activities they conduct in the realisation of the organisation’s mandate.
 It is meant to be a bridge between UN staff working both in Geneva and outside.
 It is also intended to cover issues of interest for the diplomatic community in Geneva, which is at the forefront of UN staff work.

 Finally, the magazine is also developed to be a communication channel for former staff members who would like to keep a link with active staff members.
 That is why we have recently created a section dedicated to retirees called “Memories of Life”, where they can share their past experiences working for the UN and its agencies.

 What type of content is of interest for the UN community?